 It really is getting absurd.
 That these missives are being used at a time of tragedy to push an agenda with an “I told you so” attitude based on something that a) just looking at history showed was bound to come back and b) was warned about by our forecast team before this season using analogs of other seasons where CO2 had nothing to do with the impact makes it more absurd.
-And the same people who are trying to shut down debate are in reality the ones in this case crying fire in a crowded theater to create chaos.
+And the same people who are trying to shut down debate are in reality the ones crying fire in a crowded theater to create chaos.

 The truth: It’s all weather, and there is nothing new under the sun.